noirb/UE_BlendModes/README.md

 36 new blend functions, and wrappers around the 14 built-in blend functions to include an `Opacity` parameter to allow you to adjust how much of the blend is applied to the final result.

-In the material editor, all of the included functions can be found under `NB - Blends`, and the 36 new functions are also included under `Blends` along with the original built-in functions.
+In the material editor, all of the included functions can be found under `NB - Blends` in the function library.

 ## Usage